 Any home built prior to 1978, Floyd will have to test for lead.
 This test is required by law.
 The good news is even though it was banned in 1978, they started to phase out lead based prior many years prior to that.
 Floyd is a Lead Safe Certified Firm.
 Our Lead Installer is also Lead Certified.
 Rest assured, we have you covered!

-• Damage can be irreversible, affecting children throughout
+- Damage can be irreversible, affecting children throughout their lives.

 For additional information about the sources and hazards of lead, please visit http://www.epa.gov/lead/.

 - Training providers to be accredited

 - Lead-safe work practices to be implemented during renovations

 - Pre-renovation education in target housing and child-occupied facilities